 Talking to Your Gynecologist About Intimacy Issues

-When you come to visit you gynecologist, please know that we care about your emotional and sexual health as much as your physical health.
-It may feel awkward and uncomfortable to talk to your doctor about your sex life, but these types of concerns are perfectly appropriate and we hope to help in any way that we can.
+When you come to visit your obstetrics and gynecologist, please know that we care about your emotional and sexual health as much as your physical health.
+It may feel awkward and uncomfortable to talk to your doctor about your sex life, but these types of concerns, such as sexual satisfaction or emotional connections, are perfectly appropriate and we hope to help in any way that we can.
 It is important that you talk openly to your gynecologist, as the difference in the quality of your life can be huge.